 Internships

 Internships are the best way to gain relevant work experience before entering the professional world.
-They offer an opportunity to apply the lessons you’ve learned in the classroom in real world situations and hopefully add some accomplishments to your resume.
-Internship programs typically assign a mentor or advisor that can teach you how to tackle issues that come up on the job.
+They offer an opportunity to apply the lessons you’ve learned in the classroom in real-world situations.

 Part-Time Jobs

-If you worked in a service industry job and you are seeking your first professional job after college, you could highlight the time management skills needed to juggle school and work responsibilities.
-Customer service is an especially underrated skill, Silman Chapman said, because those translate to customer-facing roles and interpersonal skills within the workplace.
+If you worked in a service industry job and you are seeking your first professional job after college, you could highlight soft skills, like time management skills needed to juggle school and work responsibilities.
+Customer service is an especially underrated skill, Silman Chapman said, because it translates to customer-facing roles and interpersonal skills within the workplace.

 Extracurricular Activities